 For further information and help with Pilates and Osteoporosis contact me at Nuala@nualacoombspilates.com

-Pre-contemplation: Ignorance is bliss! you're unaware of the need to change and have no desire to do so.
+Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, you have no desire to do so.

-Preparation: Your thinking about it - reading books, talking to people you think might help or who already have the habit you want to develop.
-All these things will help you decide when you'll be ready to begin.
+Preparation: You're thinking about it - reading books, talking to people you think may help, who already have the habit you want to develop.
+All this will help you decide when you'll be ready to start.

-Action: You've started to make some changes although you're aware you're having to focus to keep up the change.
-Keep reminding yourself about the positive feeling your new habit is giving you.
+Action: Changes are developing although you need to focus.
+Keep reminding yourself about the positive feelings your new habit is giving you.

-Maintenance: Your beginning to feel a lot more confident you can continue with this new regime, you're managing to deal with small relapses.
-This stage can be challenging and requires commitment.
+Maintenance: Confidence is growing in your ability to maintain the new regime, even managing to deal with small relapses.
+This stage can be challenging, it requires commitment.
+Call on your supporters.

-Relapse: It's human nature that challenges will present themselves and from time to time you may give in to them, but be assured that once you return to your new habit it will come back faster than the first time.
-However, remember the 6 stages and remind yourself why you wanted the change and the benefits it brought to you.
+It's human nature challenges will present themselves and from time to time you may give in to them, but be assured once you return to your new habit it will come back faster than the first time.
+However, remember the 5 stages - remind yourself why you wanted the change as well as the benefits it brought to you.

 Your ultimate goal is to make this change an automatic action, something requiring no specific thought or choice.
 Remember, a newly constructed wall is easily knocked down, but the longer it stands the harder it is to push over - just like your new habit.

-I've been a student, teacher and teacher trainer of Pilates for more years than I care to admit to and I can say it's a system of exercise I've never become bored with or surprised when clients or student teachers realise how effective it is when practiced consistently.
+I've been a student, teacher and teacher trainer of Pilates for many years.
+I can say it's a system of exercise I've never become bored with or surprised when clients or student teachers realise how effective it is when practiced consistently.

 Centering: Pilates is practiced from the deep abdominals - those abdominals that stabilise the body, once they're active the more superficial muscles can move the body safely under load.